Menu

 Among Remington Arm’s most innovative early 20th-century designs was the Model 8, a semi-automatic rifle introduced in 1906.
 Designed by John Browning, the Model 8 was the first successful semi-automatic rifle in the United States, available in calibers such as .25, .30, .32, and .35 Remington.
 Notably, Texas Ranger Frank Hamer used a modified Model 8 during the ambush of outlaws Bonnie and Clyde in 1934 (Ball, 2012, Winchester and Remington: Pioneers of American Firearms).

-During World War I, Remington Arms played a pivotal role in U.S. and Allied armament.
+During World War I, Remington Arms was central to U.S. and Allied armament.
 The Model 1917 Enfield, adapted from the British Pattern 1914 rifle, was chambered in .30-06 Springfield and ultimately became the most widely issued rifle to American forces during the war, with over 2.2 million produced (Hatcher, 1947, Hatcher’s Notebook).

 Interwar Years and World War II (1918–1945)